top of page

 • Topic Relevance: Adult learners often prefer discussing topics that are directly related to their personal lives, professional experiences, or current events.
 This relevance helps them see the immediate value in practicing English and keeps them motivated to participate.

-• Complexity and Depth: Adults are generally capable of handling more complex and abstract discussions.
+• Complexity and Depth: Adults are generally capable of handling more complex and abstract discussion topics.
 Topics like cultural differences, ethical dilemmas, or global issues can spark deeper conversations and critical thinking.

 • Goal-Oriented Learning: Adult learners often have specific goals in mind, such as improving their language skills for work, travel, or social interactions.
 Freetalk sessions for adults should align with these goals, focusing on practical vocabulary and scenarios they are likely to encounter.